johannacarolinep/christmas-pantry/README.md

 ## Testing

+All test-related documentation can be found in the [TESTING.md](TESTING.md) file.

 ## Deployment
 ### Deployment to GitHub Pages
 The webpages are deployed to GitHub pages, using Git version control.
 The steps to deployment are as follows: